 In October 2018, members of the Club of Rome meeting in Rome and the Club’s Executive Committee embraced a proposal for a new civilization initiative that recognizes the systemic interconnectedness of people, nations, sectors, activities, challenges, forces and consequences presiding over global development and seeks solutions and processes that transcend the limitations of the current paradigm.

-The Dubrovnik meeting will bring together a group of World Academy and Club of Rome members together with representatives of out organizations to examine ideas, proposals and methodologies for the project and consider ways in which we can collaborate.
+The Dubrovnik meeting brought together a group of World Academy and Club of Rome members together with representatives of other organizations to examine ideas, proposals and methodologies for the project.